vednoc/fonts/content/_index.md

 ### Available fonts

-Built-in list of fonts and their documentation/preview is coming soon.
-However, you can see [available fonts][F] in the source repository.
+Built-in list of fonts and their documentation is coming soon.
+However, you can browse [available fonts][F] in the source repository.

 Feel free to request and/or contribute new fonts.